Survey on Social Media

 How does it work?

-To begin, we proceed with the computerization of the questionnaire and its online setup.
+To start off, we proceed with the programming of the questionnaire and its setup online.
 Subsequently, a sponsored campaign is created by selecting the survey target based on the basic parameters.
 For the realization of the campaign it is very important to select and set the right images and texts to have a good response rate.

 Often this methodology is used to integrate and support the collection of compilations collected with traditional methodologies (CATI and CAWI).
 In particular to integrate the answers already collected and reach difficult quotas in some complicated projects.